 When planning a trip to Japan, most tourists would include popular cities like Tokyo, Kyoto, and Osaka.
 Nagoya is often overlooked by tourists but if you have more time, I recommend to visit Nagoya.
 There are several undiscovered gems in this city.
-If you are coming from Osaka, you can take a day trip to Nagoya.
-You can also take several day trips from Nagoya if you are going to explore this city for a few days.
+If you are coming from Osaka, you can also take a day trip to Nagoya.
+You can also take several day trips from Nagoya if you are landing in Chubu airport and will be exploring Nagoya for a few days.

 Before your trip to Nagoya, make sure you are already insured and covered.
 From trip interruption, lost luggage, and delayed flights, you can save thousands of dollars.
 Get your free quote on SafetyWing now.

 - Kanezawa Day Trip